MAP Lab Research

 What Makes Us Click?

 Psychophysiological Precursors of likes, shares and comments on Facebook.
 "There are 4.5 billion Facebook likes every day!"
 (Wishpond, 2015).
 In an information-based economy, interactions via social media, such as likes, shares, and comments - also known as viral behaviors - become the currency of measuring online effectiveness for advertisers and marketers.
 Moreover, we, as individual users, also use these metrics as means of self-assurance and -assessment.
 So far, we know what kind of content gets viral on social media, and possibly why, yet we don't quite understand what drives these types of behaviors on the biological level.
-The current study employs a novel method of collecting psychophysiological responses to Facebook use in an organic way - meaning, there are no controls other than asking individuals to press on the like button, share something, comment on something, and write their own status update.
+This study employs a novel method of collecting psychophysiological responses to Facebook use in an organic way - meaning, there are no controls other than asking individuals to press on the like button, share something, comment on something, and write their own status update.
 All of this is happening while we're collecting physiological data, which will enable us to understand the threshold physiological responses to predict each type of viral behavior.

 PI: Saleem Alhabash